shabbirmarzban/shabbirmarzban.github.io/_posts/2025-2-15-location-history.md

 ---
-Recently I pulled all the location history Google has collected over the years on me and I was amazed at the scale of it, there are more than ~2M data points!.
+Recently I pulled all the location history Google has collected over the years on me and I was amazed at the scale of it, there are more than ~2M data points!
 I queried on it using [DuckDB](https://duckdb.org/) and visualized it using [KeplerGL](https://kepler.gl/)

 ```python
 !wc -l data.csv